TommyNeeld/PythonBootcamp/README.md

 1. If you haven’t already got MiniConda please install MiniConda it for Python 3.7 from https://docs.conda.io/en/latest/miniconda.html (keep all default options)
 2. Once installed, open `anaconda prompt (miniconda3)` by pressing the Windows button and searching ` anaconda prompt`.
 3. Navigate to the `PythonBootcamp` directory using `cd` commands
-4. Once in the Python directory run the command `conda install -c conda-forge --file requirements.txt -y` from the anaconda prompt to install all modules required during this bootcamp - this may take some time.
+4. Once in the Python directory run the command `conda install -c conda-forge -c plotly --file requirements.txt -y` from the anaconda prompt to install all modules required during this bootcamp - this may take some time.
 If you get the error 'CondaHTTPError: HTTP 000 CONNECTION FAILED ...' then you may need to use a network without a firewall or set a proxy.
 5. Run the command `jupyter notebook`.
 This should open a new browser running [jupyer notebook](https://jupyter.org/).

 **Anaconda:**